dmitro02/maybedo/TO-DO.md

 - HTML export with collaps/expand projects
 - dark theme
 - "About" with a description and short help
-- Does SyncSettings need targetRef?
+- implement testing
-- Sync
+- switch to preact
-- Export/Import
+- export/import